 Coping habits are varied and layered.
-They include an emotional part, a default emotion like; anger, sadness or fear, and often include a habit that is acted out as in; smoking, drinking, eating, excessive organizing or occupation etcetera.
+They include an emotional part– a default emotion like anger, sadness or fear– and often include a habit that is acted out such as smoking, drinking, eating, excessive organizing, or overwork.

-As a result of Post-Traumatic Stress emotions tend to be layered.
+As a result of Post-Traumatic Stress, emotions tend to be layered.
 At the core of the overwhelming trauma there will be a dominant emotion.
-When there is no resolution, in time, a secondary ‘coping’ emotion will develop, to deal with the overpowering core/root of the emotion.
+When there is no resolution of that dominant emotion, you will, over time, develop a secondary “coping” emotion as a means of dealing with the overpowering core/root of the emotion.

 PTSD, Complex Trauma and the Different Layers of Dissociation

 - Marie, who has lost her son in a motorcycle accident, has as a core emotion – loss, grief, bereavement (sadness).
 Because she is unable to contain her sadness, she starts having reactive thoughts such as “Why him?
 It is not fair!” and a certain edginess in dealing with anything, which is part of an anger response she uses to try to reestablish healthy boundaries and deal with her overwhelming sadness.

 - Jane, who has been raped and abused, has a core emotion, fear, which is masked by rage and anger.